Audi Q7 Model Overview

 Audi Q7 Questions

-About the Audi Q7
+Audi Q7 Overview

 The high-end luxury SUV market has been saturated by Mercedes, Porsche, Lexus, and Cadillac for years now.
 Is there any room for a newcomer?
 Audi hopes so, as it unleashes its sleek Q7 in 2007.
 A little late to the game, perhaps, but offering the usual Audi abundance of luxury features inside, in addition to its technologically advanced quattro and variable air suspension, Audi hopes the Q7 will be attract a whole new breed of SUV owners looking for comfort as well as performance.